Dalas121/Heir_2_The_Throne/README.md

 // AREA 2 (CENTRAL WESNOTH)
 //--------------------
 S13 Fort Tahn (unassigned)
 - 1 skull difficulty.
-Rewards: Moonbow, Low carryover
+Rewards: Moonbow, Low (or no?) carryover
 - some kind of smuggling.
 A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)
-- we meet the elven pike lady, but she doesn't follow us. https://forums.wesnoth.org/viewtopic.php?t=49283&start=15
+- perhaps we meet the elven pike lady, but she doesn't follow us. https://forums.wesnoth.org/viewtopic.php?t=49283&start=15
 	- maybe she makes a cameo later, as a medium-rank enemy leader somewhere?
 	- she's seen plenty of kings/queens come and go (long life), and thus she doesn't really care?